seanherron/spaceipsum/src/site/quotes/we-choose-to-go-to-the-moon.md

 ---
-title: Address at Rice University on the Nation's Space Effort
+title: We Choose to go to the Moon
 author: John F. Kennedy
 ---